agavrilov76/javazone2023-records/README.md

       processor ([Transaction.java](src/main/java/org/example/records/Transaction.java))
         - https://github.com/Randgalt/record-builder
 - Tools support
+    - Records != JavaBeans:
+        - fields may not be recognised by default
+        - don't work as class proxies, cannot be ORM or JAX-RS entities
-    - Records != JavaBeans: different reflection API
+        - different reflection API
     - Records are final: impossible to mock using standard technique
     - IDE suggests to convert a class to a record
 - Why records are important?